Best Colleges for Homeschoolers in the US

 1. Do Homeschoolers Get Into Good Colleges?

-Homeschoolers are often given the chance to show their academic prowess in different ways than traditionally taught students and should spend time looking into exactly what is needed by each school they apply to.
+Homeschoolers are often given the chance to show their academic prowess in different ways than traditionally taught students.
+They should look into precisely what is needed by each school they apply to.
 They have the same chance of getting into a good college as any other student.

 2. Can a Homeschooler Get Into Harvard?

 Yes, homeschoolers can get into Harvard.
-Harvard gives homeschoolers the ability to provide an unofficial transcript, meaning their grades will be looked at just like any other applicant.
-They do their best to treat homeschoolers in the exact same way as any other student.
+Harvard allows homeschoolers to provide an unofficial transcript, meaning their grades will be looked at just like any other applicant.
+They do their best to treat homeschoolers in the same way as any other student.

 3. Do Ivy League Colleges Accept Homeschoolers?